 The ASP holds its Annual Meeting in conjunction with the SCS/AIA Annual Meeting; the Annual Meeting features speakers as well as the election of officers and other business.
 As part of the Annual Meeting, the ASP sponsors a panel of about five papers on a wide range of subjects within the field of papyrology.
 The ASP also sponsors a continuing panel on "Papyrology and Early Christian Backgrounds" at the annual meeting of the Society of Biblical Literature.

 Under ASP sponsorship, a consortium of universities is hosting a series of intensive summer institutes in papyrology.
 Aimed at advanced graduate students and younger faculty in relevant fields, including Classics, Ancient History, Egyptology, Archaeology, Ancient Religions, and Biblical Studies, the institutes provide participants with sufficient instruction and practical experience to enable them to make productive use of texts on papyrus in their research and to become active scholars in the field of papyrology.
 Each seminar has a distinctive linguistic, chronological, or thematic focus, reflecting the interests and available resources of the host institution.
 Through the generosity of its members and friends, ASP has raised a substantial amount towards an endowment to subvent the summer institutes in perpetuum, but seeks your help to finish the task.

 ASP now also sponsors the triennial North American Papyrology Seminar (NAPS), which runs off-cycle from the triennial International Congresses.
 The first NAPS was held in Ann Arbor, Michigan in May 2015.

 To make a donation to the endowment, click here.

-To pay online membership dues or institutional subscription, click here.
+To pay online membership dues, click here.